roger-that-dev/corda-messaging/messaging.md

 ### Point to point versus publish and subscribe

 Point to point messaging is, more or less, what is described above, where a producer sends a message to a queue which has only one consumer.
 With Artermis, this is called `ANYCAST` messaging.
 Sometimes there might be more than one consumer for a queue but even so, each message will only be received by a single consumer.
 In contrast, publish and subscribe involves sending a message to any number of consumers via a "topic", such that if the topic matches a topic of interest for consumers then they will receive the message.
-Usually, the publisher doesn't have knowledge of the consumers.
+Usually, with publish and subscribe, the publisher doesn't have knowledge of the consumers.
 In Artermis this is called `MULTICAST` messaging.
 With Corda we only use `ANYCAST` messaging for sending messages from one Corda node to another.

 ### Delivery semantics

 Messaging systems allows administrators and application developers to tweak how reliable message delivery should be expected.
 There are usually three levels of relability:

-* **At most once**, which guarantess that a particular message is only ever received by the subscriber a maximum of one time but this does mean that the message may never arrive!
+* **At most once**, which guarantess that a particular message is only ever received by the subscriber a maximum of one time but of course this does mean that the message may never arrive!
 With this apporach, message delivery will be attempted but if something fails and the message does not reach it's destination for whatever reason, the message may be lost.
 * **At least once**, which guarentees that a message will reach it's intended recipient one or more times.
 The sender will continue to send the message until it receives an acknowledgment from the recipient, confirming it has received the message.
 The result of this approach is that the message may be received multiple times.
 At least once delivery can be "bootstrapped" from at most once delivery if the sender is able to store and retry delivery should the previous attempt(s) have failed.
 * **Exactly once**, which ensures that a message is received by a recipient exactly one time.
 The recipient will never get duplicate copies of the message and will eventually get it but at the expense of additional network and processing overhead.
 Indeed, exctly once delivery can be bootstrapped from at least once delivery coupled with a deduplication mechanism on the recipient's side.